 You don’t have to use cornstarch – I find potato starch works just as well.

 Do you have any tips for crispy oven baked tofu?

 Why yes I do!
 I’m glad you asked.
-I have a new way of making oven baked tofu that requires very little oil, and very little active cooking time.
-They puff up just as a good tofu puff should, and you can find the recipe here really soon.
+I have a way of making oven baked tofu that requires very little oil, and very little active cooking time.
+Follow the directions in this recipe, omitting the white pepper if you don’t want salt and pepper tofu.

 Can I speed up the process of pressing the tofu?

 If you’re in a real rush, you can give the tofu a massive squeeze (gentle but firm) and blot away the excess liquid.
 It won’t be as crispy, but it will still be good.
 I am aware not everybody is home all day to diligently press out their tofu.

 I’ve heard about freezing the tofu before pan frying?